Skip to main content Skip to search Skip to search

 Description

-Starting in late November as the bees are settling in for winter Jenna Butler takes us through a year of beekeeping on her small piece of the boreal forest.
-She considers the impact of crop sprays, and debates the impact of introduced flowers versus native flowers, the effect of colony collapse disorder and the protection of natural environments for wild bees.
-But this is also the story of women and bees and how beekeeping became Butler's personal survival story.
+After five years of working with bees on her farm in northern Alberta, Jenna Butler shares with the reader the rich experience of keeping hives.
+Starting with a rare bright day in late November as the bees are settling in for winter she takes us through a year in beekeeping on her small piece of the boreal forest.
+Weaving together her personal story with the practical aspects of running a farm she takes us into the worlds of honeybees and wild bees.
+She considers the twinned development of the canola and honey industries in Alberta and the impact of crop sprays, debates the impact of introduced flowers versus native flowers, the effect of colony collapse disorder and the protection of natural environments for wild bees.
+But this is also the story of women and bees and how beekeeping became Jenna Butler's personal survival story.

 About the author